Isn’t it fabulous how different we all are? Even though we all use similar tools to parent with, we all have different approaches.

 1) The Newbie

-Occasionally seen in car parks, looking bewildered at their array of straps and buckles, this babywearer is new to the game.
+Occasionally seen in car parks, looking bewildered at their array of straps, buckles, and excess fabric, this babywearer is new to the game.
 Usually if they make it through the first few weeks and figure out how it all works, they’ll transition to a different “type”.
 Till then, they’ll most likely alternate between pram and carrier.

 2) The Carry ALL The Things